eustace-data/eustace-system/data/docs/sphinx/cppintroduction.rst

 Working with the C++ API
 ========================

+The C++ API code largely relates to the associated "ambitious" project code, however the code is also retained here for reference.

 The C++ API is built using the `CMake`_ tool which is part of the installed prequisites.
 The simplest way to build new programs which link to the API is to use CMake for those too, and cross-reference the EUSTACE library.

 A first example
 ---------------